npm/npm/doc/files/package.json.md

 In some cases, you want to express the compatibility of your package with an host tool or library, while not necessarily doing a `require` of this host.
-This is usually refered to as a *plugin*.
+This is usually referred to as a *plugin*.
 Notably, your module may be exposing a specific interface, expected and specified by the host documentation.

 For example: